Understanding Capacitive Reactance in Electrical Systems

 [ X_c = \frac{(13800)^2}{750000} ]

-Calculating the squared voltage:
+Calculating the squared voltage, we get:

 [ (13800)^2 = 190440000 ]